TheLuxDiablo/Pokemon-Bushido/_BUSHIDO_README.txt

 - TristantineTheGreat
 - HauntedArtStudio

-🌸 Info 🌸

-When playing the game, please use Game.exe.
-GameRGSS.exe is only meant to be used if there are issues with the existing Game.exe.

-If you are experiencing issues with Game.exe, please follow these steps:
-1. Rename the current Game file to "Game_Backup"
-2. Rename GameRGSS to "Game".
-3. Run the newly renamed Game!

 If you are experiencing bugs with the game, please join the Pokemon Bushido Discord! https://discord.gg/FAeZEKwfUh

-FOR PLAYERS USING THE GameRGSS.exe:
-Please install the fonts in the game's "Fonts" folder!
-1. Double click each .ttf file to open the font installer.
-2. Click "Install" in the top left of the window that appears.

 🌸 Mac Installation Guide 🌸